 A journey of this nature requires physical robustness, mental toughness as well as a willingness to learn quickly.
 The winter environment can be punishing and is highly dynamic.
 Skills taught will be based on the conditions.
 It is likely that the plan will have to be adjusted on some level during the week due to weather conditions or the team’s needs, always with the group’s best interests at the heart of decisions.

 Essential – A minimum of summer hillwalking experience including having walked off paths and on rough, untracked terrain.
 This could be in the UK or overseas.
 Physically and mentally fit enough to be able to spend up to 8 hours walking in the mountains with a pack of up to 12kgs and have the energy at the end of the day to set up camp and cook yourself dinner.

 Who will be leading the expedition?

 This trip will be led by experienced adventurer and expedition leader, Becky Coles.
 When she is not busy leading, Becky can be found travelling and adventuring.
 She has climbed 4 first ascents, trekked in Alaska and cycled solo in Malawi.
 Becky is always keen to share her knowledge and experience and loves helping others plan their own expeditions and to travel adventurously.

 - Hostel dormitory style accommodation during the week (approx. £35).
 These will be reserved in advance but you will pay the full amount to the hostel on arrival.

 - Travel and accommodation either side of the adventure start and finish

 - Food and drink

 - Personal clothing and equipment including helmet, crampons, suitable crampon compatible winter boots and ice axe.
 These can be hired in Fort William.
-Map and compass, headtorch.
+You will also need your own map and compass, headtorch.

-- Camping equipment including a mountain tent, sleeping bag, mat, stove and camping fuel.
+- Camping equipment including a tent, sleeping bag, mat, stove and camping fuel.